CatherineGu16/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 ## Optimizing Remote Running
 Testing code can be very time consuming, but there are ways to save some of that time by optimizing remote running.
-One way is to use `;` to run multiple commans in a single line.
+One way is to use `;` to run multiple commands in a single line.
 For example, you can combine compiling and running of a class in ssh in one step by typing `ssh cs15lwi22ars@ieng6.ucsd.edu "javac WhereaAmI.java; java WhereAmI` Below is what running this line would display:
 <br /> <br />
 ![Image](photos/OptimizingRunning.PNG)